 This Quarterly Report on Form 10-Q ("Form 10-Q") contains statements that are considered forward-looking statements.
 Forward-looking statements give the Company's current expectations and forecasts of future events.
-All statements other than statements of current or historical fact contained in this quarterly report, including statements regarding the Company's future financial position, business strategy, budgets, projected costs and plans and objectives of management for future operations, are forward-looking statements.
+All statements other than statements of current or historical fact contained in this quarterly report, including statements.
 The words "anticipate," "believe," "continue," "estimate," "expect," "intend," "may," "plan," and similar expressions, as they relate to the Company, are intended to identify forward-looking statements.
 These statements are based on the Company's current plans, and the Company's actual future activities and results of operations may be materially different from those set forth in the forward-looking statements.
 These forward-looking statements are subject to risks and uncertainties that could cause actual results to differ materially from the statements made.
 Any or all of the forward-looking statements in this quarterly report may turn out to be inaccurate.
-The Company has based these forward-looking statements largely on its current expectations and projections about future events and financial trends that it believes may affect its financial condition, results of operations, business strategy and financial needs.
+The Company has based these forward-looking statements largely on its current expectations about future events and financial trends that it believes may affect its financial condition, results of operations, business strategy and financial needs.
 The forward-looking statements can be affected by inaccurate assumptions or by known or unknown risks, uncertainties and assumptions.
-The Company undertakes no obligation to publicly revise these forward-looking statements to reflect events occurring affer the date hereof.
+The Company undertakes no obligation to publicly revise these forward-looking statements to reflect events occurring after the date hereof.
 All subsequent written and oral forward-looking statements attributable to the Company or persons acting on its behalf are expressly qualified in their entirety by the cautionary statements contained in this Form 10-Q.